swimlane/pkgdrop/README.md

 Packages added using `airdrop add <package>` will be downloaded into a `/<path>/<name>@<version/` directory.
 The same will happen for each dependency of `<package>`.
 An [import map](https://github.com/WICG/import-maps) will also be added or updated.

-For example, running `airdrop add lit-element` will result in a root directory structure of:
+For example, running `airdrop add lit-element@2.0.1` will result in a root directory structure of:

 ```
 <path>